Promises and Secrets

 4Everyone who sins breaks the law; in fact, sin is lawlessness.

 To be a real legalist, you would act like the non-Messianic Jews and follow the laws, without faith in Jesus, in order to attain eternal life with Him.
-To be what the world today calls a Christian, you must have faith in Jesus and not keep the law.
+To be what the world today calls a Christian, you must have faith in Jesus and break the law.
 However, in order to be a real follower of Christ, you must recognize what He said in Matthew 7:21

 21Not everyone who says to me, 'Lord, Lord,' will enter the kingdom of heaven, but only the one who does the will of my Father who is in heaven.